 - The subsytem is ‘atomic’: it does not need to be partitioned (ungrouped) by synthesis.

 - It does not contain IPs which need to be placed too far from each other in a SoC floorplan.

-- It’s designed to offer standard interfaces for integration at the upper level.
+- It is designed to offer standard interfaces for integration at the upper level.

-The IEEE IP-Xact format, that is utilised in our methodology, is also used to automate the task of connecting subsystems together to create a system on chip.
+The IEEE IP-Xact format utilised in our methodology is also used to automate the task of connecting subsystems together to create a System on Chip (SoC).
 To do this manually would involve an engineer needing to instantiate each component (subsystem) in the code and connect each wire individually.
-With IP-Xact the engineering team can significantly speed up the development process by being able to re-generate the SoC top level code quickly.
+With IP-Xact the engineering team can significantly speed up the development process by being able to re-generate the SoC top-level code quickly.

 Here is a graphic of the subsystem in action, with customer and third party IP coming together as a System on Chip.